 Head to Akaka Falls to experience a rainforest and Hapuna Beach Park for a hot desert.

 And yes, sometimes it even snows up at Mauna Kea!

 Go to any souvenir shop in Hawaii and you’ll find boxes of chocolate-covered macadamia nuts.

 But, one of the weird facts about Hawaii I recently learned is that the Hawaiian macadamia nut is actually Australian.

 It came to Hawaii in the 1920s, where it soon became a harvest crop.

-Of course, now days you’ll see macadamia nuts in lots of Hawaiian and Pan-Pacific cuisine across the islands.
+Of course, nowadays you’ll see macadamia nuts in lots of Hawaiian and Pan-Pacific cuisine across the islands.

 20. Gambling is illegal in Hawaii

-One of the most crazy facts about Hawaii is that it’s illegal to gamble there.
+One of the craziest facts about Hawaii is that it’s illegal to gamble there.
 Hawaii and Utah are the only U.S. states that have banned gambling.